 Who may apply?

-- Agricultural producers with at least 50% of gross income coming from agricultural operations, and
+- Agricultural producers with at least 50 percent of their gross income coming from agricultural operations.

 - Small businesses in eligible rural areas.